brychung/hello-world/README.md

 git remote add origin <ENTER YOUR REPOSITORY SSH URL HERE>
 ```

-Keep it mind that the above url will require you the format of `git@github.com:MIDS-INFO-W18` etc.
+Keep it mind that the above url wil lneed to be in the format of `git@github.com:MIDS-INFO-W18` etc.

 ## Every week